Altidias/Milestone1_Group52/Software Design Document.md

 ### 1.1 Problem Background

-- Problem Identification: This system is aimed at solving the problem of providing accessible and user-friendly access to food nutrition information.
-As more people become health conscious and aware of the impacts that a bad diet can have on their health, there is a growing demand for easily accessible and detailed information on the nutritional content of specific foods.
-Many people also lack a way to efficiently manage their daily intake on top of the above problem, which is specifically important for people with health complications or gym goers who tend to follow strict dietary rules, which this system aims to solve by providing an easy way to track daily caloric/nutritional intake.
+- Problem Identification: An easy all in one food nutritional database and manager is hard for most people to access, many people dont like the fact that various existing applications require internet connectivity at all times and may worry about their private information being leaked.
+This system is made to provide user friendly access to food nutrition information without the need for internet access.
+Many people lack a good way to manage their diet and easily search for a wide range of nutritional information on specific foods, which is specifically important for people with health complications or people who just want to be healthier.
+These people may need to follow some dietary guidelines, for which this system aims to provide an easy way to track daily caloric/nutritional intake.
 - Dataset: The provided **Food_Nutrition_Dataset.csv** database will be used to retrieve food specific nutritional information.
 - Data Input/Output:
   - Data Input: